 permit includes a permit granted under the repealed Act;

-the appointed day means the day on which the Liquor Act 1970 2 is repealed by this Act;

-the repealed Act means the Liquor Act 1970 2.
+repealed Act means the Liquor Act 1970 2.

 (2) The mention of particular matters in this Schedule shall be without prejudice to the general application otherwise of section 36 and section 37 of the Interpretation Act 1984 (which relate to the effect of repeals).